 Tanner hails from Salem, Indiana.
 He attended Indiana University as an undergraduate, where he found a passion for helping college students meet their personal and professional goals.
 Tanner decided to pursue a master’s degree to better develop the knowledge, awareness, and skills needed to support students.
 He has specific interests in supporting students with marginalized identities.
 Tanner is currently pursuing his doctorate part-time in Higher Education and looks forward to integrating theory from that program into his practical work of assessing the Walter Center’s programs and services.
 He loves spending time with his wife Selena and children Theo and Lucy.
 Tanner also enjoys running, playing music, vintage video games, being outdoors, and all things geology.

-Dana Vanderburgh is currently a 5th year student in the School of Global and International Studies where she is pursuing a dual BA/MA degree in International Studies.
+Dana Vanderburgh is currently a PhD student in Anthropology.
+In 2018, she graduated from IU with a dual BA/MA degree in International Studies from the School of Global and International Studies.
 She also completed an undergraduate degree in French and a minor in Folklore and Ethnomusicology.
 Formerly a pre-professional ballet dancer, Dana has a love of dance and other forms of art that inspires her to look at the world and its people in a creative way.

-At the Walter Center, Dana currently serves as the Employer Relations Graduate Assistant and helps to engage potential employers and to provide opportunities for students to network and learn from professionals in many fields.
+At the Walter Center, Dana currently serves as the Graduate Assistant for Strategic Alumni Engagement where she helps to engage alumni to provide opportunities for students to network and learn from professionals in many fields.

 Early Career Aspirations